Wednesday, November 27, 2013

 Sunday, November 17, 2013

-Teaching the JFK Assassination
+Teaching About the JFK Assassination

 This Friday will mark the fiftieth anniversary of John F. Kennedy's assassination.
 Although there is significant evidence to support the conclusion of the Warren Commission that Lee Harvey Oswald was the lone gunman, there is also a healthy amount of disconfirming evidence.
 This has led to doubt among the American public of the government's official findings.
 In a recent Gallup poll, 61% of Americans believed that Oswald did not act alone.
 When I was a classroom teacher, students would routinely ask me about the various conspiracy theories related to Kennedy's assassination.
 Social studies teachers should embrace American's skepticism and instead use the Kennedy assassination as an exercise in historical inquiry.
 It offers an excellent case study in historical thinking and can help students understanding the important role that science plays in understanding history.